davolcu/crud-react-app/README.md

 ## UPDATE ON 10th OF DECEMBER 2019.
-## DEPRECATED PROJECT, CURRENTLY WAITING ON IT'S NEXT STEP AS A REAL MERN CRUD
+## DEPRECATED PROJECT, CURRENTLY WORKING ON IT'S NEXT STEP AS A REAL MERN CRUD

 This a full responsive CRUD application made up with React: [CRUD React App](https://crud-app-react.netlify.com/).